jtmuraski/fortress-logger/README.md

  - Include configuration options for things like a max file size for log files

  ## Release Notes
+ __V 0.2.0 December 26th, 2022__

+- Allow messages to be saved to a SQL Database table
+- When the logger is initialized, the constructor will ensure that the proper database table has been created
+- Using the FortressSqlLogger can be configured to write to both the database and the log text files, just like in V 0.1.0
+- Added a Database level of logging to the original four
+- Currently when using the FortressSqlLogger type, all message will be written to a database, and only writtern to a file if configured to do so.
+At this time, you CANNOT use FotressSqlLogger to write messages to a text file and NOT the database.
+If you wish to write to a text file and not a database, initialize a new instance of Fortress Logger using the same filepath.
+If enough people ask for this to be an option using FortressSqlLogger, I will look into changing it.

  __V 0.1.0__

  This is the initial release version of Fortress Logger and include the following features: